-ANLY 600 Optimized Analytics (3 semester hours)
+ANLY 600 - Optimized Analytics

 Description: This course introduces the fundamental tool in prescriptive analytics.
 Optimization is the process of selecting values of decision variables that minimize or maximize some quantity of interest.
 Optimization models have been used extensively in operations and supply chains, finance, marketing, and other disciplines to help managers allocate resources more effectively and make lower cost or more profitable decisions.